filipmanole/blockchain-developer-bootcamp-final-project/README.md

   },
 ```

-## Run web application on the localhost
+## Run the web application on the localhost

 1. Follow the steps from the above section, [**Compile smart contracts and run unit tests**](#Compile-smart-contracts-and-run-unit-tests), to compile the contracts.